-The data model of the newly designed RDBMS is reviewed by the customer and can be fined tuned.
+The data model of the newly designed RDBMS is reviewed by the customer and can be fine tuned.

 Automated Data Migration - OnTarget automatically produces basic DDLs for the creation of the new tables and generates the programs that migrate the ADABAS data to the target RDBMS tables, based on the target tables design.
 The Data Migration process can include customer-defined integrity checks, fine-tuning for data validation (e.g., numeric checks, date, and time format, etc.), that ensure a totally accurate migration of data.

-The migration modules together with the complete migration process including ADABAS extraction tools and RDBMS load tools are delivered to the customer to execute the migration process.
+The migration modules together with the complete migration process including ADABAS extraction tools are delivered to the customer to execute the migration process.

-The complete database design and data migration solution is illustrated in the diagram bellow.
+The complete database design and data migration solution is illustrated in the diagram below.